ContractsCounsel Logo

 What’s Included in a Simple Agreement for Future Tokens (SAFT)?

-Negotiating three terms before signing a SAFT is critical, including triggering events, valuation caps, discounts, and pro-rata rights.
+Negotiating three terms before signing a SAFT is critical, including triggering events, valuation caps, discounts, and pro-rata rights, which are explained below.
 SAFTs are not all created equal, which means that the terms can make your investment sink or swim.
 An experienced startup lawyer can assist you in negotiating and drafting these terms.

 Here is what you should know about each one and how they affect the investment: